Emergency gastric sleeve advice

-If you are experiencing symptoms of sickness, nausea or pain after your gastric bypass you should call our team immediately.
+If you are experiencing symptoms of sickness, nausea or pain after your gastric sleeve you should call our team immediately.

-Abdominal Pain The main symptom requiring urgent attention after a gastric bypass is severe pain.
+The main symptom requiring urgent attention after a gastric sleeve is severe pain.
 Abdominal pain after bypass has a number of potential causes, including gallstones, ulceration along the staple line, haemorrhage, leakage or internal hernia.
 It is impossible to know which of these (if any) is the cause until diagnostic tests are undertaken.

 Caution: If you are experiencing severe abdominal pain, you must go without delay to your nearest Accident and Emergency Department for pain management and investigations.
 Call our Emergency Helpline immediately.